-On 13 October 2020, the Cypriot Government announced that the Cyprus Investment Programme would be suspended effective 1 November 2020.
+On 13 October 2020, the Cypriot Government announced that the Cyprus CBI Programme would be suspended effective 1 November 2020.
 The rationale for its suspension was cited as longstanding weaknesses in the Programme and exploitation of the Programme’s provisions.

 Launched in 2018, Moldova’s short-lived CBI programme came under immediate fire for its lack of transparency and inadequate due diligence.
-In June 2019, newly elected parliament members voted to abrogate the Programme in its first reading but were stalled by contractual obligations with the programme’s concessionaire.
+In June 2019, newly elected parliament members voted to abrogate the programme in its first reading but were stalled by contractual obligations with the programme’s concessionaire.
 In July 2019, after completing only two applications, the Moldovan parliament placed a moratorium on further applications, which was extended twice until 1 September 2020.

 In the Caribbean, a collaborative approach to due diligence is taken.
 This means that similar due diligence mechanisms are implemented in each Caribbean CBI country.
 This is not the case in other CBI countries, where the approach taken to due diligence varies significantly from country to country.

 At the same time as internal due diligence performed by Unit staff, the application is forwarded to The Joint Regional Communications Centre (JRCC) and external due diligence firms.
 The JRCC cross-checks all applicants aged 16 or over against regional watchlist database, Interpol databases, and checks performed with or by partner governments including the Governments of Canada, the United Kingdom, and the United States.

 External due diligence firms perform online and on-the-ground checks to verify information provided in the application forms and supporting documents.
 Applications will be denied if an applicant was found to have been denied a visa to a country with which Dominica/St Kitts and Nevis has visa-free travel.